ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 In passport model, the Attester sends the evidence to the Verifier.
 After the Attester receives the attestation result from the Verifier, the Attester sends the attestation result to the Relying Party.

-EDHOC session is between the Attester and the Relying Party.
+An EDHOC session is established between the Attester and the Relying Party.
 The Attester and the Relying Party should decide from which Verifier the Attester obtains the attestation result and transfers it to the Relying Party.
 The Attester first sends a list of the Verifier identities that it can get the attestation result.
 The Relying Party selects one trusted Verifier identity and sends it back as a Result request.